munificent/craftinginterpreters/book/statements-and-state.md

 **shadows** the outer one.
 Code inside the block can't see it any more (it is hidden in the "shadow" cast by the inner one), but it's still there.

-**todo: illustrate**

 When we enter a new block scope, we need to preserve variables defined in outer scopes so they are still around when we exit the inner block.
-We do that by defining a fresh environment for each block containing only the variables defined in that block.
+We do that by defining a fresh <span name="cactus">environment</span> for each block containing only the variables defined in that scope.
 When we exit the block, we discard its environment and restore the previous one.

-**todo: illustrate**

 We also need to handle enclosing variables that are *not* shadowed: